TitanPlayz100/pseudohuman/README.md

     - added game ending screen
     - when player reaches 3 points it ends the game
     - navbar now displays the points and players properly
+- changed the login functions to be http requests rather than websockets

 ## 2/1
 - seperated game functions into its own file for organisation